Hebrews 2:10–18 . . . facilitated by Warren

 “Jesus, Perfect Pioneer of Salvation”

 Today's passage details various results of our Lord’s incarnation and sufferings, proving that his suffering and humiliation was absolutely fitting and proper.
-At the right time, Father God would send his Son to earth to be the "pioneer" and trailblazer of salvation.
+At the right time, Father God would send his Son to earth to be the "pioneer," "suffering servant," and trailblazer of salvation.

 Perfect Salvation through Suffering (2:10)